🧡 Skip to main content🔍 Skip to search

 Conclusion

-It is crucial to remember this difference when designing Tasks which start external applications that require user interaction.
-Special attention should be paid to the use of the Start App Action.
+It is crucial to remember this difference when designing Tasks which shows user interface or starts external applications that require user interaction.

 Furthermore, the benefits and limitations of various user account types were listed.
-Some types do not have access to network while some other might be limited in some other ways.
-Always think about user privileges necessary to successfully carry out the Task.
+Always think about user privileges necessary to successfully carry out the Task (for instance, accessing a network share).

 Run differently?